 Staying united despite the obstacles to help us live better!

-At this stage, maintaining the ties we forged with our communities becomes a question of ensuring balance in our lives.
+Maintaining the ties we forged with our communities while teleworking becomes a question of ensuring balance in our lives.
 Our coworkers are part of our “ecosystem” to help us live better.
 Let’s not forget the important role they play!